tommyettinger/PixVoxelAssets/README.md

 want with these.
 Any use, even without crediting me, is fine, though I would appreciate a link if you use these in a project.
 The voxel models that this uses to generate the 2D art are also CC0 licensed, as are the more usable models that this code can output into the `vox` output subdirectory.
+Some tools are distributed with this repo but have their own licenses; the XBRZ library is GPL-licensed and only a runner binary that links with it is run from the CC0 code, while the source is unchanged.
+ImageMagick's convert.exe application is distributed without changes.
+PngCs, which is Apache licensed, needed some bugfixes to work more reliably and is hosted in [its own repo](https://github.com/tommyettinger/pngcs).

 Previews
 ========